stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

 * extremely short or fragmented sleep,
 * pharmacologic or technological substitutes,
-* or states with little resemblance to canonical sleep architecture,
+* states with little resemblance to canonical sleep architecture,

 without adding extra compensating mechanisms that would themselves be costly or implausible.